kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/01-server-side/07-create-mongoose-schemas.md

 ### More stuff with String data type
 * Convert to lowercase/uppercase
-* Trip data prior to saving
+* Trim data prior to saving
 * Regular Expression to limit data allowed to be saved during validation process
 * An `enum` that can define a list of strings that are valid